targ8practice/CNRPG/Shattered Sky/Adventure.md

 ### Session 0/1
-Character Creation, Campaign Setting intro, outilne of the upcoming adventure.
+Character Creation, Campaign Setting intro, outline of the upcoming adventure.

 ####  Kicking off with a Bang
-Adventure kicks off with an explosion in a labaroity.
+Adventure kicks off with an explosion in a labratory.
 PLayers must investigate to determine the cause and solution to the problem

 ### Session 2
 #### A series of clues